 "Do you believe in ghosts?": Catching up with Isabelle Huppert and Élise Girard in Marrakech

-In Girard’s ‘Sidonie au Japon’ which screened at the 20th edition of the Marrakech International Film Festival this year, Huppert plays a woman who is still haunted by the memory of her late husband, which leads her on a voyage to Japan which she will never forget…
+In Girard’s ‘Sidonie au Japon’ which screened at the 20th edition of the Marrakech International Film Festival this year, Huppert plays a woman who is still haunted by the memory of her late husband, which leads her on a voyage to Japan that she will never forget…

 A roundtable of three women journalists can turn out either to be a wonderful thing or simply awful.
 On this occasion, while sitting under the Moroccan sun, outside in the riad-styled courtyards of La Mamounia, while interviewing the stunning French star Isabelle Huppert and the director Élise Girard, the combination turns out to be magical.

 “Who wants to ask the first question?”
 Says the colleague from India, a woman who would turn out to be my favorite person at this festival.
-Apart for a flair for mixing vibrant khaadi colors in her clothing, she possesses the kind of wisdom and humor that make even a simple coffee break an adventure, a-la Indiana Jones.
+Apart from a flair for mixing vibrant khaadi colors in her clothing, she possesses the kind of wisdom and humor that make even a simple coffee break an adventure, a-la Indiana Jones.

 “I’ll go first,” I hear myself say, thinking I know just how to break the ice.
 Interviewing La Huppert can be intimidating because she treats each journalist as an individual, something unusual for movie stars, and will end up looking so deeply into your eyes that your soul feels naked.